A-Sufyan/MAD-Assignment/README.md

  6. The brand of the product, as well as the value (value = price / amount) will be displayed in the table, from left to right
  7. User can then look between the products being compared and determine which product is most worth~~or not~~

- +  **Additionally,** any of the products added into the Compare table can be added directly to the shopping list if desired.
+ +  **Additionally,** any products added into the Compare table can be added directly to the shopping list if desired.
     This can be done by tapping on the "Add to Shopping List" button found on each product listed in the Compare table.

     1. All previously filled fields by user (Price, Brand and Amount) will be automatically filled, and can still be editted.
     2. User can input additional information needed for a shopping list such as the Name and Quantity to be purchased